6 Uses for Glycerine, a Jack-of-all-trades Wonder Compound

 Advertisement

-Glycerine is useful as a food additive, as it serves scads of different functions.
-It's a sugar alcohol, so it can act as a sweetener, although it's around 60 to 75 percent as sweet as sugar.
-It's generally preferred over other sugar alcohols like sorbitol and mannitol because it's less likely to have a laxative effect when eaten.
+Glycerol is useful as a food additive, as it serves scads of different functions.
+The Food and Drug Administration (FDA) has approved glycerol for human consumption.
+It's a sugar alcohol, so it can act as a sweetener, although it's around 60 to 75 percent as sweet sugars.

 Advertisement